kermitt/piano_story/README.md

 Sadly, I forget where I got the mps from.<br>

 ## Usage
-Step1: Have a web server ( http://localhost:3030/piano.html )
+Step1: Have a web server ( e.g., http://localhost:3030/piano.html )<br>
-Step2: Type something into the textarea.
+Step2: Type something into the textarea. <br>
-Step3: Press the button.
+Step3: Press the button. <br>
-Step4: Listen.
+Step4: Listen. <br>